Last Updated on November 14, 2022

 - Did you properly leverage your knowledge and skills in improving processes and mentoring others?

 Finally, remember to include your proof of work.
-Listing specific projects in your resume experience and displaying equipment familiarity builds the hiring manager’s confidence in you increases your chances of landing an interview.
+Listing specific projects in your resume experience and displaying equipment familiarity builds the hiring manager’s confidence in you and increases your chances of landing an interview.

 Career Summary & Objectives